 Our headquarters in the United States, as well as certain of our research and development operations, are located in the Silicon Valley area of Northern California, a region known for seismic activity.
 We also have significant operations in other regions that have experienced natural disasters.
-We also rely on information technology systems to communicate among our workforce located worldwide.
+A significant natural disaster occurring at our facilities in Israel or the U.S. or elsewhere, or where our channel partners are located, could have a material adverse impact on our business, operating results and financial condition.
+In addition, acts of terrorism could cause disruptions in our or our customers' businesses or the economy as a whole.
+Further, we rely on information technology systems to communicate among our workforce located worldwide.
 Any disruption to our internal communications, whether caused by a natural disaster or by manmade problems, such as power disruptions or terrorism, could delay our research and development efforts.
-A significant natural disaster or manmade problem could damage our operations and properties, and adversely affect our business, operating results, and financial condition.
+To the extent that such disruptions result in delays or cancellations of customer orders, our research and development efforts or the deployment of our products, our business and operating results would be materially and adversely affected.